 Admission to courses

 We recognise that there are a variety of routes through which qualifications may be gained and ways in which readiness for higher education study may be demonstrated.
-If you are in any doubt about your entry qualifications, or for guidance as to subject choice if you wish to prepare yourself for a particular area of study, contact an admissions advisor.
+If you are in any doubt about your entry qualifications, or for guidance as to subject choice if you wish to prepare yourself for a particular area of study, contact our information line.